Jobo-ds/NLP-Project-LOTR/README.md

 # Objectives

-- Analysis of data
-- Sentiment Analysis on characters through the movies
--

-# Results
+NLP testing with Lord of the Rings Movie Scripts